Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 Also, a slightly longer ear tip ensures better noise isolation that is further improved by active noise cancellation.
 ANC performance is similar to the best budget noise cancelling headphones.

-Liberty Neo’s are proving you don’t have to pay a lot of money to get great value in-ear headphones.
+Liberty Neo’s are proving you don’t have to pay a lot of money to get excellent value in-ear headphones.

 - Very comfortable